-ISBN 9780649008070
+ISBN 9780649220595

-The organization of the early Christian churches: eight lectures delivered before the University of Oxford, in the year 1880; on the foundation of the late Rev. John Bampton, M.A by Edwin Hatch
+The Bampton lectures for M.DCCC.LXXX.
+The organization of the early Christian Churches: eight lectures delivered before the University of Oxford, in the year 1880 on the Foundation of the late Rev. John Bampton by Edwin Hatch